-It gives candidates the skills to be able to plan and navigate safely in advanced water environments through the use of practical planning.
+It gives candidates the skills to be able to plan and navigate safely in moderate water environments through the use of practical planning.

-- To interpret sources of relevant information including maps, charts, coastal pilots, tide tables and tidal stream atlases
+To interpret sources of information including maps, charts, coastal pilots and tide tables

 By the end of the course, each candidate should have planned at least 2 open crossings that they can take home as references for further trip planning.